Dark sand and endless ocean: Catch a wave in Kamakura.

 Explore the rural parts of Kamakura by this train line, as it is the most beautiful train route you can experience so close to Tokyo.

-10 Destination Beaches (That Aren't Okinawa)
+10 Destination Beaches in Japan (That Aren't Okinawa)

 The most impressive beach is Inamuragasaki with its dark-grey to blackish sand and towering cliffs.
 The sand gets its dark color from iron in the sand — a picturesque scene in this costal area in Kanagawa.